 Spraying for evaporative cooling

-So I was pulsing the sprinkler under the Reed when it was only 100 degrees, and I was also spraying its leaves by hand with a hose.
+I also sometimes spray a tree’s leaves if it’s 105 or higher.
 This works to cool a tree even better.
 The tree shows relief almost instantly if the leaves have wilted: within minutes they become turgid and look normal again.

 This evaporative cooling method has been used on avocados for over a hundred years, and it was formally studied back in the 1960s, and a report was published in the 1963 California Avocado Society Yearbook called “Cooling Avocado Trees by Sprinkling.”
 The report says, “Temperature reductions up to 5 and 7 degrees were obtained.”

-It’s clear that wetting down a tree cools it; the challenge is how to do it.
-Spraying trees with a hose takes time and effort.
-I’d love to find an easy way to automate it.
-In the meantime, hundreds of small Reed avocados are worth a hot afternoon spraying with a hose for a few minutes.
+It’s clear that wetting down a tree cools it; the challenge is how to do it economically.
+Spraying trees with a hose takes time and effort, and you have to be with your trees during the heat of the day (what if you’re away at work?).

 Is it worth protecting avocado trees from heat?